 - By April 1, submit requested documents.

-An application and documents submitted after these dates will receive second priority evaluation and aid awarded based on available funding at the time.
+Financial aid and scholarship applications and documents submitted after these dates will not receive priority evaluation and aid will be awarded based on available funding at the time.

 Email and AidLink